drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 python main.py
 ```

-5. In the Cloud Shell toolbar, click on the __+__ icon agin to open a third terminal tab.
+5. In the Cloud Shell toolbar, click the __+__ icon again to open a third terminal tab.

 6. You can use curl to test the API.
-First add some records with a using HTTP POST commands.
+First, add some records using HTTP POST commands.

 ```
 curl -X POST --data '{"OwnerName": "Sue", "PetName": "Sparky", "PetType": "Cat", "Breed": "Alley"}'  http://localhost:8080/pets